Adyen/adyen-python-api-library/README.md

 ### Using Header Parameters

-Define a dictionary named containing the headers you want to include in your request.
+Define a dictionary containing the headers you want to include in your request.

 ~~~~ python
     header_parameters = {